 All the information you give us as part of this study will be kept private.
-All your laboratory test results will also be kept private.
 You will get a unique study identification number that will be used instead of your name on your documents.
-However, at every study visit we will ask you to identify yourself.
-This is to make sure that it is you who provides samples and information to us.
-Also we want to make sure that no other person than you can get your confidential laboratory test results.
 Only the study staff will be able to see records that identify you by name.
 This information will not be shared with others.
 All records will be stored in locked files at the study clinic.
-Results of your laboratory tests will be made available only to you when you visit the clinic.
 Your name will never be used in any publication or presentation about the study.